-The 14 days Annapurna Circuit Trek is mystical with the picturesque landscapes and mountains.
-The trek is challenging.
-The Annapurna Circuit Trek 14 days itinerary explores beautiful Manang and Mustang valley, crossing the world's highest adventure pass-Thorung La at 5416m.
-As we trek through green lush forests, valley and along the river bank of Marshyangdi and Kali Gandaki enjoying a socio-cultural experience.
+Annapurna Circuit Trek-14 days trekking to Annapurna circuit is a challenging and mystical trek.
+The picturesque landscapes and mountains are a special part of the trek.
+The trek also explores beautiful Manang and Mustang valley, crossing Thorong La pass at 5416m.
+The trek through green lush forests, valleys and along the river bank of Marshyangdi and Kali Gandaki.

-Nepal's Annapurna Circuit Trek is the most famous trekking in the world.
-The mountains of Dhaulagiri, Manaslu, Annapurna, Tukuche, Machhapuchchhre, Nilgiri, and Himchuli from Annapurna circuit trail.
-The adventure pass Thorung La and world's deepest gorge, Kali Gandaki gorge are another charming of this trek.
+Annapurna Circuit Trek is the most famous trekking in the world.
+You can see Dhaulagiri, Manaslu, Annapurna, Tukuche, Machhapuchchhre, Nilgiri, and Hiunchuli from Annapurna circuit trail.
+The Thorong La pass and the world's deepest gorge, Kali Gandaki gorge are charming part of this trek.
 The multi-ethnic villages, wildlife and temperate to alpine vegetation is amazing.
-The unique and short trek combines the nature and culture of Annapurna circuit trek Nepal.

-Autumn from October to December, and Spring from March to May are the best time trek to Annapurna Circuit Nepal.
-It is possible Annapurna circuit trek all round the year as the weather is clear with blue sky and crystal clear mountain view, blooming rhododendron flowers and sunny day.
-This is surely a fantastic trekking in Nepal, 14 days Annapurna Circuit Trek is recommended for all trekkers including beginners to advance level trekkers.
+Autumn from October to December, and Spring from March to May are the best time trekking Annapurna.
+Annapurna circuit trek is possible all round the year.
+This is surely a fantastic trekking in Nepal.
+The Annapurna circuit trek is recommended for beginners to advance hikers.

 Why Annapurna Circuit Trek Package